Trontie/sona/README.md

 # Sona-Automatic Windows Beep() generator for C
 <hr>
- Windows.h Beep() Helper

 Simple windows Beep() creator:

-Write your notes ( list available here ) or use the commands (list available here) to clear, play, export your music in a working, standalone, .c file.
+Write your song notes ( list available here ) and use the commands ( list available here ) to clear, play, export your music in a working, standalone, .c file.

 <hr>